e2immu/e2immu-site/content/docs/start/introduction.md

 ---
 title: "Introduction"
 description: "e2immu is a static code analyser for Java"
-lead: "e2immu is a static code analyser for Java."
+lead: "e2immu is a static code analyser for Java, focusing on practical immutability."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false